kushaldas/summertraining/docs/xchat.rst

 Configurations Steps
 --------------------

-Default xchat will open in network selection window where you have to select *FreeNode* and then connect.
+Default **hexchat** will open in network selection window where you have to select *FreeNode* and then connect.

 .. figure:: img/xchat1.png